Elizabeth Canuel

-Elizabeth A. Canuel is a chemical oceanographer known for her work on organic carbon cycling in aquatic environments.
+Elizabeth A. Canuel is an American chemical oceanographer known for her work on organic carbon cycling in aquatic environments.
 She is the Chancellor Professor of Marine Science at the College of William & Mary and is an elected fellow of the Geochemical Society and the European Association of Geochemistry.

 Education and career

 Canuel has a B.S. in Chemistry from Stonehill College (1981) and earned her Ph.D.in Marine Science (1992) from the University of North Carolina at Chapel Hill.
 Following her Ph.D. she was a postdoctoral researcher at the United States Geological Survey until 1994 when she joined the faculty at the College of William & Mary.
 She was promoted to professor in 2006, and named Chancellor Professor in 2018.

 From 2018 until 2020 Canuel was a program officer at the National Science Foundation, and she returned there in 2021.